Loading

 The pass in Luigi Villari's book Fire and Sword in the Caucasus (1906).

 The Darial originates from Dar-i Alān (در الان) meaning "Gate of the Alans" in Persian.
 The Alans held the lands north of the pass in the first centuries AD.
-It has been fortified in ancient times by the Romans and Persians; the fortification was variously known as the Iberian Gates or the Caucasian Gates.
+It was fortified in ancient times both by the Romans and Persians; the fortification was variously known as the Iberian Gates or the Caucasian Gates.
 It was also frequently mistakenly referred to as the Caspian Gates in classical literature.
 The pass is mentioned in the Georgian annals under the names of Darialani; Strabo calls it Porta Caucasica and Porta Cumana; Ptolemy, Fortes Sarmatica; it was sometimes known as Porta Caucasica and Portae Caspiae (a name bestowed also on the "gate" or pass beside the Caspian Sea at Derbent); and the Tatars call it Darioly.

 Josephus wrote that Alexander the Great built iron gates at an unspecified pass which some Latin and Greek authors identified with Darial.